anchpop/wise_mans_haskell/book.md

 Answer 3: We have `foo = a + a`, but we need to have `foo a = a + a`.
 Otherwise, Haskell has no idea where `a` is coming from.
 Same issue for `bar`.

-Answer 4: Our only type constraint on our function is `Num a`, but we use `>`, which is given to us by `Ord`, not `Num`!marginnote(This common source of confusion stems from the fact that not all numbers can be ordered, like complex numbers.).
+Answer 4: Our only type constraint on our function is `Num a`, but we use `>`, which is given to us by `Ord`, not `Num`!marginnote(This commons source of confusion stems from the fact that not all numbers can be ordered, like complex numbers.).

 # Problem Solving Practice